Ultimate Guide: Best Walks in Litchfield National Park

 It’s a good idea to tackle this hike earlier in the Dry Season, as the falls will be flowing well and the waterholes will be fresh and full.

-The Tabletop Track is not for the fainthearted, with long (hot) walks in between water sources, but the variety of landscapes en-route will distract you from the heat and heavy backpack.
+The Tabletop Track is not for the fainthearted, with long (hot) walks in between water sources, but the variety of landscapes en route will distract you from the heat and heavy backpack.
 Open woodlands, winding creek lines, sparkling waterfalls and peaceful pools nestled into shady monsoon forests dot the 39km circuit.

 Including the link walks into campsites, the 50km total distance is broken into three main sections.